cerebral/cerebral/README.md

 React.render(<Wrapper/>, document.querySelector('#app'));
 ```
 To expose the **cerebral** to the components you need to inject it.
 The returned wrapper can be used to render the application.
 This is also beneficial for isomorphic apps.
+When not running in a production enviroment the wrapper includes the Cerebral Debugger.

 ### Handle async actions
 *actions/addNewTodo.js*